ericmday/imessage-query-fastmcp-mcp-server/README.md

-# iMessage Query MCP Server
+# macOS Contacts and iMessage Query Tools

-An MCP server that provides safe access to your iMessage database through Model Context Protocol (MCP).
-This server is built with the FastMCP framework and the imessagedb library, enabling LLMs to query and analyze iMessage conversations with proper phone number validation and attachment handling.
+A collection of Python tools for safely accessing and exporting data from macOS Contacts and iMessage databases.
+This includes tools for exporting contacts to JSON format and querying iMessage conversations.

 ## 📋 System Requirements

-- macOS (required for iMessage database access)
+- macOS (required for Contacts and iMessage database access)
 - Python 3.6+

 ## 📦 Dependencies